 Configure cloud accounts for automation

-Wayfinder needs specific information and set-up for each cloud provider to support account automation.
+Wayfinder needs specific information and set-up for each cloud provider to support multi-account automation.
 See the following for instructions:

 - Amazon Web Services (AWS) Account Automation